 What does RubberBond FleeceBack EPDM look like?

 It has a pleasing to the eye, smooth natural slate grey finish.

-It’s a Dark Colour will that Affect my Property?
+It’s a dark colour, will that affect my property?

-Of course, insulation is the proper key to any energy efficient roof system,
+Of course, insulation is the proper key to any energy efficient roof system, regardless of membrane colour.

 What is the standard method of installation?

-What is FAT?
+What is FAT™?